-A year-long, in-depth study for juniors and seniors of planet Earth - its materials and processes.
+A year-long, in-depth study, for juniors and seniors, of planet Earth - its materials and processes.
 The content includes geology, oceanography, meteorology, and astronomy.
 Attention is paid to how humans interact with the terrestrial environment.
+Prerequisite: One year of High School Biology or permission of the instructor.